 And by accessible, I mean easy to read.
 Be succinct and lay out your content in a way that’s easy to follow.
 Use bullet points so people can skim, or write lists, like “5 ways you can blog better”.
 (Told you everybody loves lists.)

-It would be a shame for you to go to all the trouble of writing blog posts daily or weekly with nobody reading them.
+It would be a shame for you to go through all the trouble of writing blog posts daily or weekly with nobody reading them.
 So take to your favourite social networking sites and tell everyone what you’ve been writing about.
-Some blogging systems allow you to link your blog to Facebook or Twitter, so that any blog post you add is automatically linked to on your business’s page.
+Some blogging systems allow you to link your blog to Facebook or Twitter so that any blog post you add is automatically linked to your business’s page.